google/deepdream/README.md

 # deepdream

-This repository contains IPython Notebook with sample code, complementing Google Research [blog post](http://googleresearch.blogspot.ch/2015/06/inceptionism-going-deeper-into-neural.html) about Neural Network art [1].
+This repository contains IPython Notebook with sample code, complementing Google Research [blog post](http://googleresearch.blogspot.ch/2015/06/inceptionism-going-deeper-into-neural.html) about Neural Network art.

 You can view "dream.ipynb" directly on github, or clone the repository, install dependencies listed in the notebook and play with code locally.